HINDUS-AKSHAY/ajzjvjjf/README.md

 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
-- Your Deadly Bot Session Will be saved in your Telegram Saved Message.
+- Your Hindus Bot Session Will be saved in your Telegram Saved Message.

 [![repl](https://telegra.ph/file/04d4cbe689f236a66411f.jpg)](https://replit.com/@sameerpanthi/DEADLY-FIGHTERS-BOT#main.py)